 • Brackets []: Some command words are enclosed in brackets.
-These brackets are used to denote an optional command word that does not need to be included in the program message.
-For example:
+These brackets are used to denote an

 :RANGe[:UPPer] <n>

 These brackets indicate that :UPPer is optional and does not have to be used.
 Thus, the above command can be sent in one of the two ways below: